lwe/gravatarify/README.md

 This then provides three helper methods: `gravatar_url`, `gravatar_attrs` and `gravatar_tag`.
-To just build a simple `<img/>` tag, pass in an object (if it responds to `email` or `mail`) or a string containg the e-mail address:
+To just build a simple `<img/>` tag, pass in an object (if it responds to `email` or `mail`) or a string containing the e-mail address:

     <%= gravatar_tag @user %> # => assumes @user has email or mail field!